SensorsINI/ddd20-utils/README.md

 # Installation instructions using conda and Python 2.7

 This project currently works with Python 2.7 under linux.
+Lasted tested working *view.py* November 2024.

 *(Don't try to run this code in python 3; it depends on some cryptic multiprocessing code that is not portable to python3!
 Trust us, we tried to port it.)*